astoeckel/pydwdapi/README.md

 Altitude data
 -------------

-The included altitude data for Germany was downloaded from the NOAA of the National Centers for Environmental Information.
+The included altitude data for Germany was downloaded from the National Oceanic and Atmospheric Administration (NOAA) of the National Centers for Environmental Information.
 You can download your own data from [here](http://maps.ngdc.noaa.gov/viewers/wcs-client/).
 Make sure to select the `ETIOI1 (ice)` layer and `ArcGIS ASCII Grid` as output format.

 How it works